GolfRider/Good-Links/README.md

 ### Simple trick to tacke Procrastination
 	1. http://shyal.com/blog/a-simple-mind-hack-that-helps-beat-procrastination
 	2. And more importantly reduce the mental load in general
+	3. MORE IMPORTANTLY : when you get ambitious/overwhelming with any list of tasks YOU END UP DOING WITH NOTHING.
+PLEASE BEWARE...!!
+                              Instead start small, and just do one thing, Then the next thing & SO ON.
+[Simple but often Hard :-)]

 ### 20 Cognitive Bias
 	1.http://www.businessinsider.com/cognitive-biases-that-affect-decisions-2015-8